EDIT (13/02/2018): More tips added and title changed to 7 Excel Tips applied to Keyword Research.

 But what next?

-When doing Keyword Research that includes a large amount of keywords in Excel, we often face the same issues again and again, so I decided to prepare a small list of useful tips we can use in Excel.
+When doing Keyword Research that includes a large amount of keywords in Excel, we often face the same issues again and again, so I decided to prepare a small list of useful tips that we can use in Excel.
 Some of these are very basic and I’m sure many of you already know them; however, I’ll show you how to use these Excel tricks to specifically help you with Keyword Research.

 It may seem obvious, but sometimes when we use different sources to obtain keywords, there are often duplicate keywords that end up appearing several times in our spreadsheet.